A Guide to Guavate and la Ruta del Lechón

-Every weekend, the mountain town of Cayey receives droves of visitors, both locals and tourists, that come to enjoy traditional food, live music and dancing, and a party atmosphere in an area known as Guavate.
+Every weekend, the mountain town of Cayey receives droves of visitors, both locals, and tourists, that come to enjoy traditional food, live music and dancing, and a party atmosphere in an area known as Guavate.
 Drive along Route 184 up the mountain where you'll find lechonera after lechonera serving slow-roasted whole pork (also chicken), heaping portions of rice and pigeon peas, yuca al mojo, mofongo, and other traditional Puerto Rican dishes.
+The lechón asado was declared a Puerto Rican gastronomic heritage.
 Most people will have a cold beer or tropical drink in hand, ready for when the music starts and the beat takes over.

 Here's what you need to know before taking a ride on the "pork highway."

 What is a lechonera?

 Lechón means roasted whole pork, which is cooked for hours over hot coals or an open flame, allowing the skin to get crispy while the meat remains tender and juicy.
 This is a dish you can typically only get in the countryside of Puerto Rico and it becomes more prevalent during the holiday season.